arp242/gopher.vim/README.markdown

 Goals:

+- Vendor external dependencies in the plugin.

 - Off-load functionality to native Vim features or generic plugins when they offer a good user experience.

 - Ensure that included commands are well-tested to work with as many possible scenarios as possible.

-this plugins **requires** Go 1.11 or newer and a fairly new version of Vim (probably 8.0.something) or Neovim.
+This plugins **requires** Go 1.11 or newer and a fairly new version of Vim (probably 8.0.something) or Neovim.

 Companion plugins